Telcos restore communcations after Yolanda typhoon

 According to Globe,

-The telcos are also setting up Libreng Tawag Stations and Libreng Charging Stations.
-The facilities are being powered by heavy-duty generator sets which can easily accommodate the charging of mobile phones.
+The telcos have also been setting up Libreng Tawag and Libreng Charging Stations in various parts of Visayas.
+These facilities are being powered by heavy-duty generator sets which can easily accommodate the charging of mobile phones.